onyx-platform/onyx/README.md

 - a masterless, cloud scale, fault tolerant, high performance distributed computation system
 - batch and stream hybrid processing model
 - exposes an information model for the description and construction of distributed workflows
-- Competes against Storm, Cascading, Cascalog, Spark, Map/Reduce, Sqoop, etc
+- Competes against Storm, Flink, Cascading, Cascalog, Spark, Map/Reduce, Sqoop, etc
 - written in pure Clojure

 ### What would I use this for?